ShubhChopra/Multi-Currency-Savings-Calculator/README.md

 ## I made this application for my personl use of looking at the current exchange rate and checking my current total savings overseas with interest calculated in current exchange rate.
 I am using free Fixer api to get the current exchnge rates.

+[![Demo Vid](http://img.youtube.com/vi/nPXuqBEixL4/0.jpg)](http://www.youtube.com/watch?v=nPXuqBEixL4)

-### During making this application I came across a log of techniques that can be very useful in making attactive iOS application and are surprisingly easy to implement.
+### While making this application I came across a lot of techniques that can be very useful in making attactive iOS application and are surprisingly easy to implement.
 I would like to discuss this with the help of images:

-[![Demo Vid](http://img.youtube.com/vi/nPXuqBEixL4/0.jpg)](http://www.youtube.com/watch?v=nPXuqBEixL4)

 1. <p align = "center"> <img src=https://github.com/ShubhChopra/Multi-Currency-Savings-Calculator/blob/master/imgs/img1.png width="200"> </p>

-This is the main screen where you can check the current excahnge rates based on selected currencies.
+This is the main screen where you can check the current exchange rates based on selected currencies.
 For selecting currency I decided to use 2 different types of character set.
-For the base current I am using a vertical UIpicker and currency symbols and for the exchange currency, I am using 3 char curreny short code and a horizontal UIPicker.
+For the base curreny, vertical UIpicker and currency symbols($, £) and for the exchange currency, I am using 3 char curreny short code(USD, INR etc) and a horizontal UIPicker.
-Cool way to change a vertical picker to horizontal one:
+Cool way to convert a vertical picker to horizontal one:

 ```
 self.selectedExchangeRatePickerYComponent = self.selectedExchangeRatePicker.frame.origin.y